-For purposes of calculating the incentive fee, the "Loss Carryforward" as of the end of any fiscal quarter is calculated by determining the excess, if any, of (1) the Loss Carryforward as of the end of the immediately preceding fiscal quarter over (2) our net increase in shareholders' equity from operations (expressed as a positive number) or net decrease in shareholders' equity from operations (expressed as a negative number) for such fiscal quarter (or such equivalent U.S. GAAP measures as may be appropriate depending on the basis of presentation of our consolidated financial statements), as the case may be, calculated in accordance with U.S. GAAP, adjusted to exclude one-time events pursuant to changes in U.S. GAAP, as well as non-cash charges after discussion between our Manager and our independent directors and approval by a majority of our independent directors in the case of non-cash charges.
+For purposes of calculating the incentive fee, the "Loss Carryforward" as of the end of any fiscal quarter was calculated by determining the excess, if any, of (1) the Loss Carryforward as of the end of the immediately preceding fiscal quarter over (2) our net increase in shareholders' equity from operations (expressed as a positive number) or net decrease in shareholders' equity from operations (expressed as a negative number) for such fiscal quarter (or such equivalent U.S. GAAP measures as may be appropriate depending on the basis of presentation of our consolidated financial statements), as the case may be, calculated in accordance with U.S. GAAP, adjusted to exclude one-time events pursuant to changes in U.S. GAAP, as well as non-cash charges after discussion between our Manager and our independent directors and approval by a majority of our independent directors in the case of non-cash charges.

-For purposes of calculating the incentive fee, the "Hurdle Amount" means, with respect to any fiscal quarter, the product of (i) one-fourth of the greater of (A) 9% and (B) 3% plus the ten-year Treasury rate for such fiscal quarter, (ii) the sum of (A) the weighted average gross proceeds per share of all our Common Share issuances (excluding issuances of our Common Shares (a) as equity incentive awards, (b) to our Manager as part of its base management fee or incentive fee and (c) to our Manager or any of its affiliates in privately negotiated transactions) up to the end of such fiscal quarter (with each such issuance weighted by both the number of shares issued in such issuance and the number of days that such issued shares were outstanding during such fiscal quarter) and (B) the result obtained by dividing (I) retained earnings attributable to our Common Shares at the beginning of such fiscal quarter by (II) the average number of our Common Shares outstanding for each day during such fiscal quarter, and (iii) the average number of our Common Shares and LTIP units outstanding for each day during such fiscal quarter.
-The management agreement provides that 10% of each incentive fee payable to our Manager is to be paid in Common Shares, with the balance paid in cash; provided, however, that our Manager may, in its sole discretion, elect to receive a greater percentage of any incentive fee in the form of Common Shares by providing our Board with written notice of its election to receive a greater percentage of its incentive fee in Common Shares before the first day of the last calendar month in the quarter to which such incentive fee relates.
-Our management agreement further provides that our Manager may not elect to receive Common Shares as payment of its incentive fee, other than in accordance with all applicable securities exchange rules and securities laws (including prohibitions on insider trading).
-The number of our Common Shares to be received by our Manager is based on the fair market value of those Common Shares, which is determined based on the average of the closing prices of our Common Shares on the NYSE during the last calendar month of the quarter to which such incentive fee relates.
-Common Shares delivered as payment of the incentive fee are immediately vested, provided that our Manager has agreed not to sell the Common Shares prior to one year after the date they are issued to our Manager, however, the transfer restriction will lapse if the management agreement is terminated.
+For purposes of calculating the incentive fee, the "Hurdle Amount" meant, with respect to any fiscal quarter, the product of (i) one-fourth of the greater of (A) 9% and (B) 3% plus the ten-year Treasury rate for such fiscal quarter, (ii) the sum of (A) the weighted average gross proceeds per share of all our common share issuances (excluding issuances of our common shares (a) as equity incentive awards, (b) to our Manager as part of its base management fee or incentive fee and (c) to our Manager or any of its affiliates in privately negotiated transactions) up to the end of such fiscal quarter (with each such issuance weighted by both the number of shares issued in such issuance and the number of days that such issued shares were outstanding during such fiscal quarter) and (B) the result obtained by dividing (I) retained earnings attributable to our common shares at the beginning of such fiscal quarter by (II) the average number of our common shares and LTIP Units, outstanding for each day during such fiscal quarter.

+Periods after January 1, 2013 - Under the current management agreement, our Operating Partnership pays our Manager the same incentive fee described immediately above, except that: